-10. 330 Mercer Street.
-Sunrise Café, ca. 1965.
+7. 330 Mercer Street.
+Sunrise Café, ca. 1960s.
 Noncontributing.

 This building was erected as a feed store and feed mill in the 1960s.
 It is a cavernous one-story frame building with wood and metal siding and a low-pitched metal roof.
 Its front façade has been reconfigured to serve as a cafe by the addition of a single entry door and two rectangular windows.
 This was once the site of Will Garnett's blacksmith shop in the early 20th century.
-The Sunrise Café postdates the period of significance and does not share the dominant architectural components of Mercer Street.
+H.C.
+Carter owned the metal warehouse at the rear of the components of Mercer Street.
 It is a noncontributing resource in the historic district.